DJShankyShoe/scythe/README.md

 # yetToBeNamed

 ## Description
-A "honeypot" webpage that is used to display a fake organisation that fingerprints the actor's device and broswer information upon visit.
-Once an actor visits the page for login in, fingerprint.js will be executed.
-This data will logged for SIEM monitoring like Splunk and creating signatures.
-To lure attacker, credentials can be released on the net where upon successeful logon using those credential would reveal bad actors and fingerprinting is done.
-Failed logon attempts can also be monitored for fingerprinting when a bruteforce takes place.
-Splunk rules for those scenarios can be created and once alerted it will exeute main.py which is responsibile for extracting the right fingerprints from the logs for generrting 3 main types of signatures for each actor/unique fingerprint.
-These 3 singatures are designed for 3 different stages of defense - Rate Limiting, Challenge, Blocks which can be released to the cyber community to deal will the bad actors with continously updateing signatures.
+A "honeypot" webpage that is used to display a fake organisation that fingerprints the actor's device and browser information upon visit.
+Once an actor visits the page for login, fingerprint.js will be executed.
+This data will be logged for SIEM monitoring like Splunk and creating signatures.
+To lure attackers, credentials can be released on the net whereupon successful logon using those credentials would reveal bad actors and fingerprinting is done.
+Failed login attempts can also be monitored for fingerprinting when brute force takes place.
+Splunk rules for those scenarios can be created and once alerted it will execute main.py which is responsible for extracting the right fingerprints from the logs for generating 3 main types of signatures for each actor/unique fingerprint.
+These 3 signatures are designed for 3 different stages of defence - Rate Limiting, Challenge, Blocks which can be released to the cyber community to deal will the bad actors with continuously updating signatures.

 ## Websever Setup
 Install the package & and run `install`